payment-gateways/paypal-sdk/README.md

 ### Update a product

-To get all products use the `getProducts` method.
+To update a product use the `updateProduct` method.

 ```php
 use PaymentGateway\PayPalSdk\PayPalService;